by Shereda Finch, M.Ed. MPA

 According to Governor Kay Ivey’s State Of Alabama Opioid Action Plan, the rate of overdose deaths increased by 82% from 2006 through 2014.
 During these years, 5,128 overdose deaths were reported in Alabama.
 In 2016, 741 overdose deaths were reported, representing a rate of 15.3 persons per 100,000.
 The Center for Disease Control and Prevention states that prescription and illicit opioids, such as heroin, are the main driver of drug overdose deaths.

 While opioid overdoses is not a new phenomenon, the increased rates of overdose deaths involving prescription opioids increased in the late 1990’s.
-Between 1999 -2016, over 350,000 Americans died from an opioid-related overdose- these included prescription and illicit opioids.
+Between 1999 -2016, over 350,000 Americans died from an opioid-related overdose- these included prescription and illicit opioids where naloxone was not used.
 The CDC has identified the rise in opioid overdose deaths in three distinct waves:

 Contributing Factors to the Opioid Crisis in Alabama